-- A. Record vaccine storage unit temperatures on the CDPH universal temperature log. - B. Monitor and record current, minimum, and maximum temperatures (IMM-1029) twice each day: at the beginning and end of each business day.
-(For VFC-approved outreach clinics: Special event clinics, health fairs, special school clinics, and mass vaccination clinics must monitor and record current, minimum, and maximum temperatures on the "Hourly Vaccine Temperature Log" (IMM-1315) and every hour; attach the data logger download or summary report if available to the "Vaccine Transport Log" (IMM-1132). - C. Temperature logs must be legible and completed accurately and in ink. - D. Neatly cross out, correct, initial, and date any inadvertent documentation error immediately. - E. Download temperature data files and review for any unreported out-of-range temperatures at the end of every two-week reporting period. - F. The supervisor must certify and sign that temperatures were recorded twice daily, staff printed names and initials, and corrective actions were taken for each completed temperature log sheet. - G. Replace vaccines (on a dose-for-dose basis) as instructed by the VFC Program if storage unit temperatures are not monitored and documented, if temperature logs or temperature data files are falsified, or if temperature logs or temperature data files are missing during a site visit. - H. Retain temperature logs and temperature data files for three years, even after your provider location is no longer participating in the VFC Program (due to provider-initiated withdrawal or VFC-initiated termination).
+- A. Record vaccine storage unit temperatures on CDPH temperature logs. - B. Monitor and record current, minimum, and maximum temperatures (Fahrenheit IMM-1029 | Celsius IMM1029C) twice each day: at the beginning and end of each business day.
+(For VFA/317-approved outreach clinics: Special event clinics, health fairs, special school clinics, and mass vaccination clinics must monitor and record current, minimum, and maximum temperatures on the CDPH "Hourly Vaccine Temperature Log" (IMM-1255) and every hour.
+Attach the data logger download, or summary report if available, to the VFA/317 "Refrigerated Vaccine Transport Log" (IMM-1213) and VFA/317 "Frozen Vaccine Transport Log" (IMM-1214).) - C. CDPH temperature logs must be legible, and completed accurately and in ink. - D. Neatly cross out, correct, initial, and date any inadvertent documentation error immediately. - E. Download temperature data files and review for any unreported out-of-range temperatures at the end of every two-week reporting period. - F. The supervisor must certify and sign that temperatures were recorded twice daily, staff printed names and initials, and corrective actions were taken when the CDPH temperature log is complete for each two-week reporting period. - G. Replace vaccines (on a dose-for-dose basis) as instructed by the VFA/317 Program if storage unit temperatures are not monitored and documented, if temperature logs or temperature data files are falsified, or if temperature logs or temperature data files are missing during a site visit. - H. Retain CDPH temperature logs and temperature data files for three years, even after your provider location is no longer participating in the VFA/317 Program (due to provider-initiated withdrawal or VFA/317 initiated termination).